optimizely/react-sdk/README.md

 | `qualifiedSegments` | `string[]` | No | Pre-fetched ODP audience segments for the user.
 Use [`getQualifiedSegments`](#getqualifiedsegments) to obtain these segments server-side. |
 | `skipSegments` | `boolean` | No | When `true`, skips background ODP segment fetching.
 Default: `false`. |

-> **Note:** `<OptimizelyProvider>` requires user data.
+> **Note:** Unless VUID is enabled, `<OptimizelyProvider>` requires user data.
 If user information must be fetched asynchronously, resolve the promise before rendering the Provider.

 ### Readiness